buddy-works/buddy-gulp-iconfont/README.md

 ```

-`gulp` and `gulp-iconfont` are the main part of our script, but we will use two other dependencies `gulp-consolidate` and `underscore` to create HTMl and CSS files from prepared templates.
+`gulp` and `gulp-iconfont` are the main part of our script, but we will use two other dependencies `gulp-consolidate` and `underscore` to create HTML and CSS files from prepared templates.
 Thereby we can use all classes in CSS or variables in SCSS or LESS.

 **gulpfile.js**

+In the next step create `gulpfile.js` file with content shown below.
+We need only one gulp task, because it does everything we need.

 ```js
 var gulp = require('gulp'),